 The Complex Adaptive Systems Analysis CCE will enable analyses of the effects and impacts of the Army's transformation in capabilities as a result of rapid, multi-faceted technological progress.
-Current Army analysis methodologies resulted from an era that contended with a much simpler set of analysis problems typically focused at the particular system or at the network levels.
-The Complex Adaptive Systems Analysis CCE will answer more complex questions, and thus provide the Army a significant leap forward in analysis techniques, methodologies, and mindsets by focusing at the area where all particular weapons, mission command, and other systems converge and merge their operations with the network levels, essentially at the larger combat formation echelons, company, battalion or brigade.
-For example, scientific advancements in information, computational, and human sciences have resulted in revolutionary advances in information processing, human-agent teaming, artificial intelligence and machine learning, distributed and cooperative engagements, and increasingly autonomous ground and air vehicles.
+Current Army analysis methodologies resulted from an era that contended with a much simpler set of analysis problems.
+The Complex Adaptive Systems Analysis CCE will answer more complex questions and thus provide the Army a significant leap forward in analysis techniques, methodologies, and mindsets.
+For example, scientific advancements in information, computational, and HS have resulted in revolutionary advances in information processing, human-agent teaming, artificial intelligence and machine learning, distributed and cooperative engagements, and increasingly autonomous ground and air vehicles.
 The Army must identify, articulate, and develop new and advanced analysis methods that can gauge how well the Army is taking advantage of new third offset capabilities, mitigating new threats posed by advancing adversary capabilities, and adapting to radically new contested environments.
-These methods will not be simplistic systemto-system comparisons, but must consider credible mission context and the environments in which the systems will operate with a complex, systems-of-systems environment.
-The proliferation of unmanned aerial systems, the challenges of dense urban environments, and the benefits and risks of manned-unmanned teaming all require enhanced analysis tools.
-Utilizing modern research in simulation, simulation languages, emerging mathematical techniques, and other advancements will improve capabilities to explore the continuum of military operations.
-The analysis methodologies will address the complexity inherent in interactions between systems, including humans and multiple, autonomous, and potentially intelligent learning machines.
-Analyses will also explore the rapid growth of adversary capabilities, in areas such as cyber and electronic warfare, due to advancing commercial technologies.
+These methods will not be simplistic system-to-system comparisons but must consider credible mission context and the environments in which the systems will operate.
+The proliferation of UAS, the challenges of dense urban environments, and the benefits and risks of mannedunmanned teaming all require enhanced analysis tools.
+Utilizing modern research in simulation, simulation languages, emerging mathematical techniques, and other advancements will improve our capabilities to explore the continuum of military operations.
+The analysis methodologies will address the complexity inherent in interactions between systems including humans and multiple, autonomous, and potentially intelligent learning machines.
+Analyses will also explore the rapid growth of adversary capabilities in areas such as cyber and EW, due to advancing commercial technologies.

-Strategic focus areas of the A&A CCE in Complex Adaptive Systems will incorporate:
+Strategic focus areas of the AA CCE in Complex Adaptive Systems will incorporate:

-- 1. Research from computational science and extramural basic research on advanced mathematical, statistical, and modeling and simulation techniques, such as predictive sciences, uncertainty quantification, advance computational algorithms, and data intensive techniques. - 2.
-Research from human sciences to explore the human dimension of future conflict, including human/machine interfaces and cognitive decision making processes. - 3.
-Research from the information sciences regarding communication, processing, storage, and retrieval of information, for example research on digital RF technology.
+i.
+Research from computational science and extramural basic research on advanced mathematical, statistical, and M&S techniques, such as predictive sciences, UQ, advance computational algorithms, and data intensive techniques.

+ii.
+Research from HS to explore the human dimension of future conflict, including human/machine interfaces and cognitive decision making processes.

+iii.
+Research from the IS regarding communication, processing, storage, and retrieval of information, for example research on digital RF technology.